WHY PAPERWEIGHT?

 Photo by Ngoc Nguyen.

-I help people drive change - for themselves, their teams, their organizations, and their communities.
-As a coach and advisor, I work with leaders at all levels to figure out what they want, see themselves clearly, and present their capabilities confidently.
-We figure out what problems folks want to solve next, then find the holes in organizations or markets that they are most interested in filling.
+As a coach and advisor, Diane (she/her) works with leaders at all levels to figure out what they want, see themselves clearly, and present their capabilities confidently.
+Together, we figure out what problems folks want to solve next, then find the holes in organizations or markets that they are most interested in filling.

-For more than two decades, I have focused on transforming organizations through my roles as a strategy consultant, team leader, and change manager.
-I have worked with teams from over 100 organizational clients across social, public, and private sectors.
-I have also coached hundreds of mid- to senior-level professionals along their career and leadership journeys.
+For more than two decades, Diane has focused on transforming organizations through my roles as a strategy consultant, team leader, and change manager.
+She has worked with teams from over 100 organizational clients across social, public, and private sectors.
+She has also coached hundreds of mid- to senior-level professionals along their career and leadership journeys.

-I am on faculty in Northwestern University’s School of Education and Social Policy, co-teaching graduate-level courses including Developing for Career Advancement; Developing for Diversity, Equity, Inclusion, and Justice; and Leading Global Change.
-I was named a 2025 Notable Leader in Philanthropy by Crain’s Chicago Business.
+Diane serves on faculty in Northwestern University’s School of Education and Social Policy, co-teaching graduate-level courses including Developing for Career Advancement; Developing for Diversity, Equity, Inclusion, and Justice; and Leading Global Change.
+She was named a 2025 Notable Leader in Philanthropy by Crain’s Chicago Business.

 Credentials